Staff & School Organisation

 School dismissed: 3.15pm

-Prep children will stay at school until 3.20pm every day except Wednesday.
-They will not
+Prep children will stay at school until 3.15pm every day except Wednesday.

 Children have 10 minutes at the start of lunchtime when they must remain seated for the eating of lunch.
 They are supervised in their room during this time.
 The School Canteen operates 3 times per week.
 All details are provided in the newsletter.